WeblateOrg/weblate/docs/vcs.rst

 .. versionadded:: 3.8

-Weblate can operate without remote VCS as well.
-The initial translations are imported by ZIP upload.
-Later you can replace individual files by file upload or add translation strings directly in Weblate (currently available only for monolingual translations).
+Weblate can also operate without a remote VCS.
+The initial translations are imported by uploading them.
+Later you can replace individual files by file upload, or add translation strings directly from Weblate (currently available only for monolingual translations).

-In the background Weblate creates Git repository for you and all changes are tracked in in.
-In case you decide later to use VCS to store the translations, it's already within Weblate and you can base on that.
+In the background Weblate creates a Git repository for you and all changes are tracked in in.
+In case you later decide to use a VCS to store the translations, you already have a repo within Weblate can base your integration on.

 .. _vcs-gitlab: